 I was often intimidated by the company, in which I found myself, but Mama's faith in me helped me to overcome my fears.

 I do not believe that most people really comprehend the trepidation felt by those of us that never finished school, when confronted by a room full of degrees and professional qualifications.
-Mama made us feel more at ease because she dealt with them in the same way she dealt with us.
+Mama made us feel more at ease because she dealt with them in the

 I am proud to have been a part of Mama Jessica's extended family and had the opportunity to drink from the fountain of her knowledge.
 I will miss her physical presence, though I still feel her spiritual guidance right now.